The Saga Fellowship is an official AmeriCorps program under the Corporation for National & Community Service (CNSC).

 Fellows guarantee the academic success of students by focusing intently on individualizing instruction and building personal and meaningful relationships with their students for the entire service year.

 Each Fellow has a small caseload of students they work with every day.
-Saga tutoring is embedded into the school day, with Fellows working with 2-4 students at a time for 6 periods of the 8-period school day.
+Saga tutoring is embedded into the school day, where Fellows work with 2-4 students at a time for 6-7 periods of the 8-9 period school day, depending on the school’s schedule and program model.

 Fellows contact families frequently about student progress.
 This communication forges trust, creates relationships, and keeps parents aware of the successes and needs of their children.

-Every site has a coordinator who is responsible for observing, training, and supporting Fellows through the entire year.
+Every site has a Saga coordinator who is responsible for observing, training, and supporting Fellows throughout the entire year, in the Saga math room.
 Fellows will be observed weekly and must be hungry for feedback.

 Passion for education reform and hunger for feedback.